Cuneiform: Early Dynastic cuneiform (c. 2500 BC)

-When the words had a similar meaning but very different sounds they were written with the same symbol.
-For instance 'tooth' [zu], 'mouth' [ka] and 'voice' [gu] were all written with the symbol for "voice".
-To be more accurate, scribes started adding to signs or combining two signs to define the meaning.
-They used either geometrical patterns or another cuneiform sign.

-As time went by, the cuneiform got very complex and the distinction between a pictogram and syllabogram became vague.
+The inventory of signs was expanded by the combination of existing signs into compound signs.
+They could either derive their meaning from a combination of the meanings of both original signs (e.g. 𒅗 ka 'mouth' and 𒀀 a 'water' were combined to form the sign for 𒅘 nag̃ 'drink', formally KA×A; cf. Chinese compound ideographs), or one sign could suggest the meaning and the other the pronunciation (e.g. 𒅗 ka 'mouth' was combined with the sign 𒉣 nun 'prince' to express the word 𒅻 nundum, meaning 'lip', formally KA×NUN; cf. Chinese phono-semantic compounds).

+Another way of expressing words that had no sign of their own was by so-called 'Diri compounds' – sign sequences that have, in combination, a reading different from the sum of the individual constituent signs (for example, the compound IGI.A (𒅆𒀀) – "eye" + "water" – has the reading imhur, meaning "foam").

 Several symbols had too many meanings to permit clarity.
-Therefore, symbols were put together to indicate both the sound and the meaning of a compound.
-The word 'raven' [UGA] had the same logogram as the word 'soap' [NAGA], the name of a city [EREŠ], and the patron goddess of Eresh [NISABA].
-Two phonetic complements were used to define the word [u] in front of the symbol and [gu] behind.
-Finally, the symbol for 'bird' [MUŠEN] was added to ensure proper interpretation.
+Therefore, symbols were put together to indicate both the sound and the meaning of a symbol.
+For instance, the word 'raven' (UGA) had the same logogram (𒉀) as the word 'soap' (NAGA), the name of a city (EREŠ), and the patron goddess of Eresh (NISABA).
+To disambiguate and identify the word more precisely, two phonetic complements were added – Ú (𒌑) for the syllable [u] in front of the symbol and GA (𒂵) for the syllable [ga] behind.
+Finally, the symbol for 'bird', MUŠEN (𒄷) was added to ensure proper interpretation.
+As a result, the whole word could be spelt 𒌑𒉀𒂵𒄷, i.e. Ú.NAGA.GAmušen (among the many variant spellings that the word could have).

 For unknown reasons, cuneiform pictographs, until then written vertically, were rotated 90° counterclockwise, in effect putting them on their side.
 This change first occurred slightly before the Akkadian period, at the time of the Uruk ruler Lugalzagesi (r. c.
 2294–2270 BC).
 The vertical style remained for monumental purposes on stone stelas until the middle of the 2nd millennium.

-Written Sumerian was used as a scribal language until the first century AD.
-The spoken language died out between about 2100 and 1700 BC.
+Written Sumerian was used as a scribal language until the 1st century AD.
+The spoken language died out between c.
+2100 and 1700 BC.